Brexit – consequences British students

 There are a few situations in which the required tuition fee differs from the fees mentioned above:

-- You applied for University College Utrecht or University College Roosevelt.
+- You applied for University College Utrecht, University College Roosevelt or Philosophy, Politics and Economics.

 - You have enrolled for only part of the academic year.
 Contact Student Services for more information.